magepages/mpdocs/docs/frequently-bought-together/index.md

 ![FBT3](https://i.imgur.com/O69ziZX.png)

-- `Enable Frequently Bought Together` field: choose *Yes* to enable extension.
+- In **Enable Frequently Bought Together** field: choose "Yes" to enable extension.
 Here some rough sketch how this module works.
   - The Frequently Bought Together list is under the Product image and on the Product Description tab.
   - There will be a horizontal line separating the list from the Product image.
   - Products included in the Frequently purchased together list are from the Related Products in the Backend.

-- In the `Block name` field
+- In **Block name** field
   - Name the Frequently Bought Together block displaying in Product page.
   - The block’s name will be displayed in default as “Frequently Bought Together”.
   - If you don’t need a name for block, leave it blank.

-- `Enable Add to Wishlist button`
+- In **Enable Add to Wishlist button** field
   - Choose *Yes* if you don’t want to display Block related Product as Magento’s default block.
   - When selecting *No*, Block Related Products of Magento will be ordered under Product Description Detail.

-- `Separator Image` is the minor plus button among products
+- In **Separator Image** is the minor plus button among products
   - Valid file should be *jpg, *png and *gif
   - If you like our plus image as default, it’s ok to leave it blank.